gered/yawt/README.md

 and also provides a function for converting the REPL into a ClojureScript REPL (see below section for more info).
 The code that accomplishes this is located under `dev/user.clj`.
 As per the profile's name, the `repl` profile is only activated when you are in a Leiningen REPL.

+### NOTE: Leiningen 2.5.0 Profile Issues

+Currently there are some bugs with regards to including profiles when building uberjars/wars with Leiningen.
+As a result you should double check any time an uberjar or uberwar is build that the correct `config.edn` was included.
+This problem has been acknowledged and a fix will hopefully be available in Leiningen 2.5.1.

 ## ClojureScript